10 questions you should ask any developer

 - What is the payment schedule and is it a fixed price project?
 Just like property developers and builders, once you have started a project it is very easy for costs to escalate and you may be locked in.

 - What is your approach to testing?
-You should expect extensive UAT and Beta Testing before you even receive the app and in staging rather than production environments.
+You should expect extensive UAT and Beta Testing before you even receive the app.
+There should be different enviroments set up for testing, staging and production releases.

 - Is hosting and maintenance included in the estimate?
 Whilst it is difficult to know what size and performance of server will be required before user-take up is confirmed, typically our apps require dedicated Linux servers with 1.5TB+ storage, 8GB+ RAM and unlimited bandwith.
 Often this is a hidden, ongoing costs that comes as a shock to clients.